torvalds/linux/Documentation/filesystems/iomap/operations.rst

 Direct I/O
 ==========

-In Linux, direct I/O is defined as file I/O that is issued directly to storage, bypassing the pagecache.
+In GNU/Linux, direct I/O is defined as file I/O that is issued directly to storage, bypassing the pagecache.
 The ``iomap_dio_rw`` function implements O_DIRECT (direct I/O) reads and
 writes for files.